kiocode/xenon/README.md

 ```

 ### Unity
 Xenon can also be adapted to work with Unity games, though it requires additional setup to access Unity-specific data structures.
-Xenon have also a custom IL2CPP Resolver integration, improved to avoid crashed getting targets.
+Xenon has a custom IL2CPP Resolver integration, improved to avoid crashes when getting targets.

 **Example**:
 ```cpp